 Another area where the D100’s spec is compromised on paper is with the maximum simulated gradient, which can only go up to six per cent.

-In my experience, though, this is much less of an issue in reality – on Zwift, for example, the default trainer difficulty setting is set to 50 per cent, meaning you only feel half of the on-screen gradient at the trainer.
+In my experience, though, this is much less of an issue in reality – the default trainer difficulty setting on Zwift is set to 50 per cent, meaning you only feel half of the on-screen gradient at the trainer.

 Set up like this, then, Zwift won’t max out the D100’s resistance until the in-game gradient reaches 12 per cent.

-If you use Rouvy or another indoor cycling app that has a greater focus on realism, it may be more of an issue, because you’ll likely hit that resistance ceiling faster and more frequently.
+If you use other indoor cycling apps that have a greater focus on realism, it may be more of an issue, because you’ll hit that resistance ceiling faster and more frequently.

 For the most part, though, it’s far less limiting than the 600-watt maximum power output.